ArkhamCookie/firefox-theme-api/themes/README.md

 ## Table of Contents

 - [Bright Sky](./bright-sky/):
-  a simple static theme used to learn the basics of Firefox themes.
+  a too bright simple static theme used to learn the basics of Firefox themes.